McZazz/ScrapeSearch/README.md

 (the following will be what you do to start the app each time):
 Open a terminal inside the nwjs executable app directory, run the following command to start it, with the path pointing to the src folder in the ScrapeSearch folder:

-open -n -a nwjs --args "[path/to/src]"
+open -n -a [path/to/nwjs] --args "[path/to/src]"

-Example (src is separate, on the desktop):
+Example (src is separate, on the desktop. nwjs-sdk is also on desktop):

-open -n -a nwjs --args "Users/macbook/Desktop/src"
+open -n -a /Users/macbook/Desktop/nwjs-sdk/nwjs.app/Contents/MacOS/nwjs --args "Users/macbook/Desktop/app-src";

 Your saved data can be found in your system level user data folder, inside a directory named "ScrapeSearch".